 The course is hosted by the Centre for Law and Social Justice, whose members produce internationally-recognised research on key social justice issues.

 All our teaching on the course is informed by the latest research, affording you the opportunity to engage with the latest research in fields such as disability law, intersex and trans embodiment, indigenous justice, issues of race and class, children’s rights, and social care law.

 Watching in China?
 View this video on YouKu.

-A large range of optional modules ensures that you have both a thorough grounding in the key principles, concepts and literature that underpins the broad field of law and social justice as well as the opportunity to focus your study on specific segments of the discipline most relevant to your interest.
+A large range of optional modules ensures that you have a thorough grounding in the key principles, concepts and literature that underpins the broad field of law and social justice.
+They also provide you with the opportunity to focus your study on specific segments of the discipline most relevant to your interests.

 The list shown below represents typical modules/components studied and may change from time to time.
 Read more in our terms and conditions.